hibazahibaza/PrivatePolicy/README.md

     <p>We value your trust in providing your Personal Information, thus we strive to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet or electronic storage is 100% secure.</p>

     <h2>Links to Other Sites</h2>
     <p>This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
-These external sites are not operated by me.
-Therefore, We strongly advise you to review their Privacy Policy.
+These external sites are not operated by us.
+Therefore, we strongly advise you to review their Privacy Policy.
 We have no control over and assume no responsibility for their content or privacy practices.</p>

     <h2>Children’s Privacy</h2>
     <p>These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
-If We discover that a child has provided personal information, We will delete it immediately.
+If we discover that a child has provided personal information, we will delete it immediately.
 If you're a parent or guardian and you know your child provided us with personal info, please contact us.</p>

     <h2>Changes to This Privacy Policy</h2>
     <p>We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted.</p>